-Some land within the major centre zone may not be developed until the Yarrabilba community reaches certain population thresholds.
-These areas should be retained for longer term development with interim uses supported where control of the land parcels allows later redevelopment.
+Some land within the major centre may not be suitable for development until the Yarrabilba community reaches certain population thresholds.
+These areas should be retained for longer term development.
 Context plans should demonstrate how earlier development takes into account longer term development areas and maintains the integrity and compactness of earlier development.